ddterm/gnome-shell-extension-ddterm/docs/Test.md

 ### Run tests

-    $ tox [--sitepackages] -- [--pack=path] <other-options...>
+    $ tox [--sitepackages] -- [--package=path] <other-options...>

 Before running tests, you need to [build the extension package](/docs/BUILD.md).

 You either have to specify:

-    `--pack=path/to/built/ddterm@amezin.github.com.shell-extension.zip`
+    `--package=path/to/built/ddterm@amezin.github.com.shell-extension.zip`

 or run tox from `meson devenv -C build-dir` shell.
+If not using `meson devenv` or `--package=...`, run tests against currently installed extension (not possible with containers).

 Without `--sitepackages` you'll have to install PyGObject's build dependencies, and PyGObject will be automatically built from source by `tox`.

 #### Other options:

-`--image=IMAGE` - run tests using the specified container image `IMAGE`.
-Can be repeated multiple times to run tests with multiple images.
+`--container=IMAGE` - run tests using the specified container image `IMAGE`.

-`--compose-service=COMPOSE_SERVICE` - run tests using the specified container image from [`compose.yaml`].
 Can be repeated multiple times to run tests with multiple images.

-`--screenshot-failing-only` - capture screenshots only for failing tests.
+`IMAGE` can be full image name, or a service name from [`compose.yaml`].

-`-n numprocesses` - run `numprocesses` parallel test processes.
+Also, `esm` or `legacy` can be passed as `IMAGE` - in this case, all images with the matching profile will be selected.

-If no options are specified, reasonable defaults are used.
+`--screenshot-always` - take screenshots after every test.
+By default, screenshots are taken only after failures.

 To see all available options: